 Carer's Allowance will be taken fully into account (in other words each £1 of Carer's Allowance will reduce your Universal Credit payment by £1) when working out your Universal Credit.

-If your Carer's Allowance stops because you are working and earning £110 a week or more, you may still get the Carer element.
+If your Carer's Allowance stops because you are working and earning over £116 a week, you may still get the Carer element.

 The information you need to provide